Reedyford Health CareNHS General Practice in Nelson & Barrowford

 Welcome to Reedyford Health Care

-This site has been organised to make it easier to find what is important to you, with information about common requests easily reached from this page.
-Speak with our reception team if you are unable to find what your are looking for – they will be able to suggest the best course of action, and could save you a trip to the pracrice.
+Speak with our reception team if you are unable to find what your are looking for – they will be able to suggest the best course of action, and could save you a trip to the practice.

 Confidentiality is important to us.
-The receptionists are unable to pass on health information about other patients without us having their consent recorded.
+The receptionists are unable to pass on health information about a patient unless we have their consent recorded.
 This includes your family or members of your household.

 You can book appointemts via our receptionists or via the patient access website.